 During treatment, did you feel like you were treated like a number or a human?

-Describe your experience with your nurse.
+Describe your experience with the nursing staff.

 What specific things went wrong at this clinic?

-- Failed to call with results
+- Failed to call in prescriptions to pharmacy

-How was your experience with Yolanda R. Smith?
+How was your experience with Michael Lanham?

 I saw Michael for my second and third rounds of IVF (after a successful IVF cycle and birth of my son).
 The first cycle with him did very unexpectedly not go well at all...he was honest but encouraging throughout the process.
 I didn't have anything to transfer, which was heartbreaking.
 There was a technical glitch that let me know this before he had a chance to call me to tell me (my appointment was automatically cancelled and I received an alert).
 He was very apologetic and is continually striving to do better for his patients and the clinic.
 Although he thought the chances of being successful were low, he let me pursue a 3rd cycle.
 I made it to transfer that time, but did not end up pregnant.
 It was heartbreaking...he was supportive and understanding.
 We talked about other alternatives to build my family.
 As a single parent by choice, my insurance was not going to cover my care because they didn't think there was enough evidence I couldn't conceive naturally.
 I found out about this days before my retrieval was expected.
 Little did I know Michael had already been going to bat for me on my behalf with the insurance company.
 He's a true gem and a gift to the field of reproductive medicine.
 Although my cycles under his direction were not successful, I would highly recommend him to anyone.